jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## Bugs

 Found a bug?
 I'm keen to hear about it.
 Report it as a Github issue or on the Egosoft forum thread.
+I'm particularly keen to hear about uncoloured ships or stations that should be coloured.

 ## Race Colours